 Perle Noire Oyster & Grill Bar

 Being in a rather sophisticated neighbourhood, it’s no surprise to find a restaurant that serves freshly shucked oysters.
-Ranging from $24 to $34, you can order half a dozen oysters from Canada, New Zealand, Australia or France.
-And when you’re done slurping down these juicy, briny babies, hit the grill for some Australian Yorkshire pork rack or roasted chicken breast.
+For $23, you can order half a dozen Canadian Pacific oysters served with sherry vinaigrette and a lemon wedge.
+And when you’re done slurping down these juicy, briny babies, hit the grill for some Spanish Iberico pork rack or T-bone steak.

 Perle Noire Oyster & Grill Bar, 85 Upper East Coast Road, Singapore 455222